-The guidance on how to construct the FMRL is provided in Appendix II to Decision 2/CMP.6 and is not repeated here.
-The overview of approaches, methods, and elements used in the construction of FMRLs is provided below to clarify discussions on methodological consistency and Technical Corrections.
+The guidance on how to construct the FMRL is provided by the Appendix II to the Decision 2/CMP.6 and is not repeated in this section.
+The overview of approaches, methods and elements used in construction of FMRLs is provided below to clarify the discussions on methodological consistency and Technical Corrections.